 The Heritage Orientation Center is housed in what was Howard County's first courthouse, from 1840 - 1843.

-Due to the devastating floods in Historic Ellicott City, the Heritage Orientation Center will be closed to the public until further notice.
+The Heritage Orientation Center will be closed to the public until further notice.

 Las traducciones de las páginas del sitio web del condado de Howard se realizan mediante Google™ Translate.
 Google™ Translate es un servicio de traducción de idiomas en línea gratuito que permite traducir